-April 30, 2019 Morton Grove, Illinois
+September 3, 2020 Morton Grove, Illinois

-Dear Fellow Shareholders,
+Dear Fellow Shareholders.

-We cordially invite you to attend the 2019 Annual Meeting of Shareholders of Lifeway Foods, Inc. (the "Annual Meeting"), an Illinois corporation, which will be held on Thursday, June 20, 2019, at 2:00 p.m., local time, at the Holiday Inn, 5300 W. Touhy Avenue, Skokie, Illinois 60077.
-At the Annual Meeting, you will have the opportunity to vote on four important proposals: the election of directors, the ratification of our selection of our independent auditor, and two advisory votes related to our named executive officer compensation.
+We cordially invite you to attend the 2020 Annual Meeting of Shareholders of Lifeway Foods, Inc. (the "Annual Meeting"), an Illinois corporation, which will be held on Friday, October 16, 2020, at 2:00 p.m.
+Central Time, in a virtual meeting format only at the following website: www.meetingcenter.io/294667986.
+You will not be able to attend the Annual Meeting physically.
+At the Annual Meeting, you will have the opportunity to vote on two important proposals: the election of directors and the ratification of our selection of our independent auditor.
+Please allow time to complete online check in procedures prior to the start of the Meeting.

-Only shareholders of record at the close of business on April 22, 2019 are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Only shareholders of record at the close of business on August 17, 2020 are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.